n9vo/Survey-Engineer/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-SurveyEngineer is an open-source tool designed to create, manage, and analyze surveys using AI-driven prompts.
-It simplifies the process of survey generation by converting user descriptions into structured JSON data.
+SurveyEngineer is a proof-of-concept open-source tool designed to create, manage, and analyze surveys using AI-driven prompts.
+It simplifies the process of survey generation by converting natural language input from the user into structured JSON data.

 ## Features